Jax-Core/Keylaunch/README.md

     > For reference, see the image below.
     >  <img src ="https://imgur.com/Dv2JWgJ.png" alt = "ref" width="667" height ="55">

-5. Press the **Select Shortcut** button and select the application shortcut for which you're setting the hotkey. **Please note the shortcut has to be in `.lnk` format.**
+5. Press the **Select Shortcut** button and select the application shortcut for which you're setting the hotkey.
     > For reference, see the image below.<br>
     >  <img src ="https://imgur.com/6uUxffg.png" alt = "ref" width="286" height ="104">